 Resources

-One of the first confusing moments for swim parents is seeing the same event recorded with different course labels and different times.
+One of the first confusing moments in swim tracking is seeing the same event recorded with different course labels, different pool lengths and different times.

 Direct answer

-Short course means a 25m pool and long course means a 50m pool.
+Short course swimming means racing in a 25m pool.
+Long course swimming means racing in a 50m pool.
 The same event should be tracked separately by course because the number of turns, pacing and race feel are different.

 Short course races are swum in a 25m pool.
 A 100m race in short course has more turns than a 100m race in long course.
 Strong starts, turns and underwater skills can have a bigger effect on the final time.